MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 1. Go to the search ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Shop**, and choose the related link.
 2. Select the Shop for which you want to define mapping to open **Shopify Shop Card** page.
 3. Choose the **Payment Method Mapping** action.
-4. Fill in the **Gateway** and **Credit Card Company** fields with name of payment method from Shopify.
+4. In the **Gateway** and **Credit Card Company** fields, enter the name of payment method from Shopify.
 The record gets created automatically when you import shopify orders.
-5. Fill in the **Payment Method Code** with the corresponding payment method in [!INCLUDE[prod_short](../includes/prod_short.md)].
+5. Enter the **Payment Method Code** with the corresponding payment method in [!INCLUDE[prod_short](../includes/prod_short.md)].
-6. Fill in the **Priority** field for cases when customer uses multiple means of payment.
+6. Set the **Priority** for cases when customer uses multiple means of payment.
 The payment method with the highest priority gets selected in the sales document.
 If both payment methods have the same priority, the payment method with the highest amount is used.

 ## Run order synchronization